What is a cohabitation agreement?

 - Children

 It’s always better to resolve issues around children outside of the court.
 The court has a no-order principle, so will only make an order if it’s in the best interest of the child.
-If there is a disagreement about child costs, you can either use a co-parenting service, like amicable to reach an agreement and have a private arrangement documented in our parenting contract or a parenting plan.
+If there is a disagreement about child costs, you can either use a co-parenting service, like amicable to reach an agreement and have a private arrangement documented in our parenting plan.

 You can also apply to the Child Maintenance Service for child support after separation.
 If the parent who doesn't live with the children doesn't pay child support as expected, the court can consider this when deciding how much of the home each person owns.